HOD101s/Auto-Attender/README.md

 ## Windows Batch scripts

+Can be run from cmd prompt or Run (Win + R) if set on path.

 1. attendsession

    Used to begin attending meets according to schedule.
-Can be run from cmd shell or Run (Win + R) if set on path.

    ```bash
    USAGE:
    >attendsession
    ```

 2. joinmeet

    Used to instantly join meet with specified meetcode